leaf-lab-utoronto/leaf-lab-utoronto.github.io/content/apply/index.md

         There are usually a few slots for undergraduates to work with us in the summer.
 If you think you might be a good fit, please let us know.
 Note that the best route to a summer internship is through getting involved with our lab well beforehand.
         There are also a variety of fellowships for undergraduates that we can point you to.
 Obtaining one of these fellowships increases your chances.

+        ## Part-time opportunities for undergraduates
+        We involve undergraduates to work with us during the semester.
+These positions are offered on a case-by-case basis depending on a variety of factors.

         # Remote collaborators
         We sometimes collaborate remotely with excellent students and researchers who have sufficient relevant experience.
 Send us an email with your CV and a description of your project/research interests.
 Please mention how your interests overlap with our past work or future direction.
 We encourage people with all educational backgrounds to apply.